shijunjing/cbmc/src/goto-programs/README.md

 call.
 The type of a step can be checked using the boolean functions such as
 \ref goto_trace_stept::is_function_call().

-The remainder of the members of goto_tracet depend on the step type.
+The meaning of the remainder of the members of goto_trace_stept depend on the step type.

 \subsection function-call-step-structure Function Calls